Luka Dončić: MVP season (2017–2018)

 Dončić assumed a more significant role for Real Madrid entering the 2017–18 season after the team's star player Sergio Llull suffered a torn ACL during EuroBasket 2017.
-In his season debut on October 1, 2017, he recorded 8 points, 6 rebounds, and 4 assists in a 94–88 victory over MoraBanc Andorra.
+In his season debut on October 1, 2017, he recorded eight points, six rebounds, and four assists in a 94–88 victory over MoraBanc Andorra.
 On October 12, Dončić scored a career-high 27 points in his first EuroLeague game of the season to help defeat Anadolu Efes.
-He nearly recorded a triple-double against Valencia in his next game, with 16 points, 10 assists, and 7 rebounds.
-On October 24, Dončić was named EuroLeague MVP of the Round after erupting for 27 points, 8 rebounds, 5 assists, and 3 steals.
-He was named MVP of the Round again two days later, eclipsing his career-best with 28 points in an 87–66 win over Žalgiris Kaunas.
-Dončić also grabbed 9 rebounds and had 4 assists in the game.
+Dončić nearly recorded a triple-double against Valencia in his next game, with 16 points, 10 assists, and seven rebounds.
+On October 24, he was named EuroLeague MVP of the Round after erupting for 27 points, eight rebounds, five assists, and three steals.
+Dončić was named MVP of the Round again two days later, eclipsing his career-best score with 28 points in an 87–66 win over Žalgiris Kaunas, also grabbing nine rebounds and four assists in the game.
 At the end of October, he earned EuroLeague MVP of the Month honors, becoming the youngest player to win the award.
-On December 8, he set a career-high in scoring with 33 points, 6 rebounds, and 4 assists against Olympiacos Piraeus.
-Dončić led Real Madrid to a 79–77 victory over defending EuroLeague champion Fenerbahçe Doğuş on December 28, contributing 20 points, 10 assists, and 8 rebounds.
-Following a 24-point outburst versus Movistar Estudiantes on December 31, he was selected as Player of the Round in the ACB.
+On December 8, Dončić set a career high in scoring with 33 points, six rebounds, and four assists against Olympiacos Piraeus.
+He led Real Madrid to a 79–77 victory over defending EuroLeague champion Fenerbahçe Doğuş on December 28, contributing 20 points, 10 assists, and eight rebounds.
+Following a 24-point outburst versus Movistar Estudiantes on December 31, Dončić was selected as Player of the Round in the ACB.
 He was later named ACB Player of the Month for December, becoming the award's youngest recipient.